-When I was 26, I moved to the Amazon, from California, in order to study the language and culture of a people that were believed to be unrelated to any other people.
-I flew in a small missionary plane, a bumpy nausea-inducing ride, to meet the Pirahã people for the first time.
-My body was weak; my brain was taut with anxiety and anticipation.
-The Pirahãs are unrelated to any other.
-They speak a language that many linguists had unsuccessfully attempted to understand.
-My task would be to understand where little understanding currently existed.
-This encounter with these 'others,' so unlike myself, was to be the defining experience for the rest of my life.
+When I was 26, I moved to the Amazon, from California, in order to study the language and culture of a people that were believed to study the language and culture of a people that were believed to study the language and culture of a people that were believed to study the language and culture of a people that were believed to smy other people.
+I flew in a small missionary plane, a bumpy nausea-inducing ride, to meet the Pirahā people for the first time.
+My body was weak; my brain was taut with anxiety and anticina the Pirahās are unrelated to any other.
+They speak a language that any linguists had unsuccessfully challenged.
+My task would the language that the pothers, so unlike myself, was to be that the language that were believed to small missionary plane, a bumpy nausea-inducing ride, to meet the Pirahā people for the first time.
+My body was weak; my brain was taut with anxiety and anticina the pirahā people for the pirahā people fo

-One of the greatest challenges of our species is alterity, 'otherness.'
-All cultures for reasons easy enough to understand fear other cultures.
-War and conflict have defined humans for nearly two million years.
-When we encounter others unlike ourselves, we frequently become uncomfortable, suspicious.
+One of the heatest challenges of our species is a constant to other cultures.
+Var and conflict have defined humans for near two million years.
+When we encounter others unlike ourselves, we frequently occome uncomfortable, suspicious.
 A new neighbor from another country.
 A friend of our child who has a different color.
 Someone whose gender is not a simple binary classification.
 This is an old problem.
 Jesus himself fell under suspicion for befriending a woman thought to be a prostitute, Mary Magdalene.
 She was unlike the religious people of Jesus's day.
 An 'other.'

-Those unlike ourselves may eat different food, be unintelligible to us when speaking to those more like themselves, build differentlooking homes, or, in the view of some who most fears otherness, simply live 'wrongly.'
+Those unlike ourselves may eat different food, be unintelligible to us when speaking to those more like themselves, build different-looking homes, or, in the view of some who most fears otherness, simply live wrongly.
 To some, others are not only suspect, but their differences are morally unacceptable.
 When I first entered the Amazon as a missionary, this was my belief.
-Everyone needed Jesus and if they didn't believe in him, they were deservedly going to eternal torment.
-In my encounter with the Pirahãs, though I was uneasy, I realize now, ironically, that I was actually the dangerous one, the one who came with insufficient respect, with an ego-centric and ethno-centric view of my own 'rightness.'
+Everyone needed Jesus and in they didn't believe in him, they were deservedly going to eternal torment.
+In my encounter with the Pirahäs, though I was uneasy, I realize now, ironically, that I was actually the dangerous one, the one who came with insufficient respect, with an egocentric and ethno-centric view of my own 'rightness.'
 How fortunate for me that this gentle people disabused me of so many of my silly beliefs.
-Though this years-long encounter with the Pirahãs was to improve my life globally, it certainly didn't seem that way at first.
+Though this years-long encounter with the Pirahäs was to improve my life globally, it certainly didn't seem that way at first.